Articles in Refereed Journals

 Ökonomenstimme (in German): Verändert der technologische Wandel die Monopsonmacht auf dem Arbeitsmarkt?

 Labor Market Frictions and Spillover Effects from Publicly Announced Sectoral Minimum Wages.
-[Current Version] REP
+[Current Version]

 Handelsblatt (in German): RWI-Studie: Baumindestlohn führt auch in anderen Branchen zu höherer Bezahlung